 Assessing Joint Hypermobility Beighton Scale

-Joint hypermobility, deﬁned as a more-than-normal range of movement (ROM) in a joint, is either localized (increased range of motion or ROM in a single joint) or generalized throughout the body.
+One of the most difficult comorbid condition intersects for women with pelvic organ prolape is Ehlers Danlos Syndrome (EDS) or joint hypermobility (double-jointed).
+EDS is deﬁned as a more-than-normal range of movement (ROM) in a joint, is either localized (increased range of motion or ROM in a single joint) or generalized throughout the body.
 Joint hypermobility may vary based on age, gender, family and ethnic background.
 A score of 5/9 or greater defines hypermobility.
 Hypermobility may increase the risk of pelvic organ prolapse occurring.
+It also makes it more difficult to achieve success with treatment for pelvic organ prolapse.
+Women utilizing non-surgical treatments have a more difficult time achieving success.
+Women who have surgery have a higher risk of surgical failure.
 The image below provided by the Ehlers-Danlos Society gives examples of hypermobility.

 The Beighton score is calculated as follows: